veracity/veracity-documentation/sections/vap/user-roles.md

 ## UserAdmin

-This role is suitable for user administrators who should be able:
+This role is suitable for user administrators who should be able to:
 * Create, edit, and delete users.
-* Assign and revoke user roles.
+* Assign and revoke the following user roles: DataReader and UserAdmin.

+If you need to assign or revoke a DataAdmin or ReportAdmin role, ask a System Admin to do so.

 ## SystemAdmin